atinfo/awesome-test-automation/java-test-automation.md

 ## Editors, IDE, consoles

 * [IntelliJ IDEA](https://www.jetbrains.com/idea/) - A free and open-source IDE for Java, Groovy, Scala and Android development.
-    * [IntelliJ IDEA Selenium plugin](http://perfect-test.com/index.php/ru/instruments-rus-menu/15-selenium-plugin-rus) - Plugin for IntelliJ Idea to simplify creation of web tests using selenium
+    * [IntelliJ IDEA Selenium plugin](http://perfect-test.com/index.php/ru/instruments-rus-menu/15-selenium-plugin-rus) - Plugin for IntelliJ Idea to simplify creation of web tests using selenium.
 * [Eclipse](https://eclipse.org/ide/) - Eclipse is famous for our Java Integrated Development Environment (IDE), C/C++ IDE and PHP IDE.
+    * [Genie plugin](https://sourceforge.net/adobe/genie/wiki2/FAQ/) - Functional Test Automation tool for pure AS 3.0 SWF and Flash Games.
 * [NetBeans](https://netbeans.org/features/index.html) - NetBeans IDE is the official IDE for Java 8.
 With its editors, code analyzers, and converters, you can quickly and smoothly upgrade your applications to use new Java 8 language constructs, such as lambdas, functional operations, and method references.

 ## ORM frameworks and libraries